13 March 2020

 Hume was quite shaken by his own discoveries about the limits of human knowledge.

-My discussion of Hume's ideas on knowledge and truth isn't directly about UFOs.
-Instead, I'm using Hume's skepticism to address people who want the UFO topic to be taken more seriously outside of UFO circles.
+My discussion of Hume's ideas on knowledge and truth is not directly about UFOs.
+Instead, I am using Hume's skepticism to address people who want the UFO issue to be taken more seriously outside of UFO circles.

-We want to know the truth about the UFO phenomenon, right?
+We want to know the truth about the UFO phenomenon.
 Knowledge.
 Truth.
 Reasons and justification.
 Before we move on, let us do a thought experiment.

 Ask yourself: What do I know with certainty is true about the UFO phenomenon?
 Seriously, think about it for a moment before you continue reading.
 Be brutally honest in your answer.